Learn about the Kelsey Brothers (and more)

 Various Names Given to Kelseyville - By Kevin Engle

 Pioneers and settlers called it Kelsey's, Kelsey's Place, Kelsey Crick, Kelsey Creek and Kelsey Town.
-In documents it was Kelsey Creek Township.
+In documents it was Kelsey Creek Township and Kelsey.
 The new post office was created as "Uncle Sam" in 1858, but that was not used as the town name, although it did appear on maps.
-In 1888 it was briefly incorporated as "Kelseyville".
+The Post Office was changed to "Kelseyville" in 1882.
+(In 1888 the town was briefly incorporated as "Kelseyville".)

 What's In a Name: a talk by Clovice Lewis